-On January 24, 1963 John F. Kennedy quotes, “The tax on capital gains directly affects investment decisions, the mobility and flow of risk capital from static to more dynamic situations, the ease or difficulty experienced by new ventures in obtaining capital, and thereby the strength and potential for growth of the economy.”1 Exactly 30 years later, August 10, 1993, the Public Law No. 103-66 Title VIII Part II Subpart B – Capital Gains Provision was passed by the House of Representatives Budget Committee and added to the Internal Revenue Code (IRC) as § 1202.4 The statute was introduced by a Minnesota House of Representative, Martin Olav Sabo, as an incentive for tax payers to start and/or invest in certain small businesses with a goal to harvest innovative technologies.23 Since 1993, there have been a roller coaster of events leading up to today’s peaked interest from investors for the § 1202 capital gains tax exclusion.
+On January 24, 1963, John F. Kennedy quotes, “The tax on capital gains directly affects investment decisions, the mobility and flow of risk capital from static to more dynamic situations, the ease or difficulty experienced by new ventures in obtaining capital, and thereby the strength and potential for growth of the economy.”1 Exactly 30 years later, August 10, 1993, the Public Law No. 103-66 Title VIII Part II Subpart B – Capital Gains Provision was passed by the House of Representatives Budget Committee and added to the Internal Revenue Code (IRC) as § 1202.4 The statute was introduced by a Minnesota House of Representative, Martin Olav Sabo, as an incentive for taxpayers to start and/or invest in certain small businesses with a goal to harvest innovative technologies.
+Since 1993, there has been a roller coaster of events leading up to today’s peaked interest from investors for the § 1202 capital gains tax exclusion.

 Below is a timeline of key events in QSBS history:

 1993 – P.L 103-66 Section 1202 Passed

 Section 1202 provided investors a 50% tax exclusion on the 28% capital gains from QSBS or 14% tax savings.

 1998 – Congress Lowered the Top Capital Gains Rate